2600hz/libwebphone/README.md

       $ npm install
 ```

+4. Replace the following placeholder on the index.html configuration with appropriate values:

+- `{SIP_SERVER}`
+- `{SIP_USERNAME}`
+- `{SIP_PASSWORD}`
+- `{SIP_DOMAIN}`

+> NOTE: The `{SIP_USERNAME}`, `{SIP_PASSWORD}` and `{SIP_DOMAIN}` can be entered in the lwpUserAgent default form.
+However, failure to update `{SIP_SERVER}` will cause the library to crash on start up.

-4. Start a continuous process that will build the library, rebuild if any source files are changed as well as a webserver to serve the artifacts.
+5. Start a continuous process that will build the library, rebuild if any source files are changed as well as a webserver to serve the artifacts.
 Once started it will print a URL to the screen that can be visted, only by the computer it was started on, in the browser to create an example / developer instance of the library.

 ```bash
       $ npm run dev